iamgroot42/dissecting_dist_inf/README.md

 # Dissecting Distribution Inference

-Code for our paper 'Dissecting Distribution Inference', appearing in SaTML 2023.
+Code for our paper [Dissecting Distribution Inference](https://arxiv.org/pdf/2212.07591.pdf), appearing in SaTML 2023.

 Folder structure:

 - `rebase` : Main package that includes functionality for training models, launching white-box and black-box attacks, and logging & generating plots.
 - `experiments` : Contains scripts to use the package for experiments.

+Please go through the README files in both folders for appropriate instructions.

 If you use this code, please cite our paper: